-koosil-ja: concept, creator, and performer
+koosil-ja: concept, creation and performance

-Geoff Matters: creator and performer
+Geoff Matters: creation, performance, and technology

-Melissa Guerrero: creator, performer, and technology
+Melissa Guerrero: creation and performance

 Geoff Matters works with sound and light.
 You may have run into him shredding with his electronic punk band, projecting decorations around galleries and parties, experimenting his way through a dance performance soundtrack, or plugging you in at your local jam session.
-Geoff has composed and performed music and video for dance pieces by koosil-ja/danceKUMIKO including mech[a]OUTPUT (2003), deadmandancing EXCESS (2004), public sleep/Sleepover (2004, 2005), Live Processing (2006), Dance Without Bodies (2006), Body, Image, Algorithm (2010), Invisible/Visible (2012), and Wind Blowing On Us (2013).
+Matters has composed and performed music and video for dance pieces by koosil-ja/danceKUMIKO including mech[a]OUTPUT (2003), deadmandancing EXCESS (2004); public sleep/Sleepover (2004, 2005); Live Processing (2006); Dance Without Bodies (2006); Body, Image, Algorithm (2010); Invisible/Visible (2012); and Wind Blowing On Us (2013).
 Matters has received grants from Experimental Television Center and Meet The Composer and a commission from American Music Center Live Music For Dance.

 Melissa Guerrero is a movement-based artist greatly informed by Contact Improvisation, Tai chi, Authentic Movement, yoga, and meditation.
 She has performed with koosil-ja/danceKUMIKO since 2006 and has also had the pleasure of working with Kirstie Simson, Olase Freeman, Edisa Weeks, Kathy Westwater, Laurel Jenkins, David Hurwith, Stochastic Ensemble, and Japanese visual artist Norio Imai.
 She has shown solos and collaborations at Movement Research at the Judson Church, AUNTS, LAVA, and Shape Shifter Lab.
 A graduate of Sarah Lawrence College, Guerrero is a Licensed Massage Therapist and currently works full time as a mother to one incredible, wiggly toddler.